 Bobby graduated from the University of Minnesota, Morris in 2006.
 For 3 years, Bobby was actively involved with Intervarsity Christian Fellowship on the Morris campus.
 After graduating, Bobby stayed in Morris, with his wife Whitney, to begin his pastoral training through the Morris Community Church.
 Bobby has led the Youth Group at MCC since 2007 and, along with his wife, has contributed to many other aspects of MCC life including technical/projector, sound team, worship teams, mentoring, and Picnic in the Park.
 Bobby’s coaching mentality fuels his desire to see the community of Morris strengthened by God working through His church and His people.
 In addition to his roles with MCC, Bobby works full-time for Westmor Industries as a Web Developer and is working on his masters in Theological Studies.

 Kelsey went to school at the University of Minnesota Morris, and graduated in 2009 with a degree in Human Services.
-Kelsey has been a member of Morris Community Church (MCC) since her freshman year in college and after a brief stay up in Grand Forks North Dakota, Kelsey and her husband Matt moved back to Morris, where they now live with their two kids.
+Kelsey has been a member of Morris Community Church (MCC) since her freshman year in college and after a brief stay up in Grand Forks North Dakota, Kelsey and her husband Matt moved back to Morris.
 Kelsey has been involved in the mentoring program since her freshman year of college and has made many invaluable connections through that program.
 She also has taken part in home groups and is involved from time-to-time on worship teams.
-Kelsey’s primary job is as a homemaker where she cooks, cleans, manages the family finances, and spends times with her wonderful boys.
-Kelsey loves to cook, organize, sing, go for walks and exercise regularly, watch movies and especially spend time with family and friends.
+Kelsey’s primary job is as a homemaker where she cooks, cleans, manages the family finances, and spends times with her wonderful kids.
 Kelsey is on an ever changing journey in her walk with the Lord, striving always to love God well.
 She is excited about her position as the MCC administrator because it affords her the opportunity to help organize and facilitate the church’s mission to inspire others to love God well.
 Kelsey believes that success is knowing at a heart level that Jesus loves you, that you are his favorite, and walking in that truth every day.

 Larry grew up in the Holloway area 30 miles south of Morris.
 Darcy and Larry were married after being very good friends through high school and college.
 Both are UM-Morris graduates.
 Larry and Darcy grew up in a traditional church and dedicated their lives to Jesus in college at different Lundstrom Crusades.
 Larry entered the work force as a computer programmer at the Agricultural Research Service (ARS) in Morris and then in St. Paul.
 In 1985 he transferred back to the ARS Soil Lab in Morris and continues to work there as an IT Specialist.
 Darcy is a teacher at the Morris Area Elementary School.
 They have attended MCC for about 25 years where Larry has been the Treasurer for many years.
 They have two adult children, Katie (married to Shawn Finstrom) and Brett (married to Teri).